Kazhuu/spc-player/README.md

 pip install pyserial
 ```

-I've included two Donkey Kong Country 2 songs in the frontend folder that are
+I've included one Donkey Kong Country 2 song in root of the project you can try
-confirmed to work.
-You can use these to quickly test that your setup is working.
+for testing.
 To upload the song with Python you need to know your serial port to which
 Arduino is connected to.
 In Linux it will be something similar like
 `/dev/ttyACM0` and on Windows `COM4`.
 To list available serial ports run
-following in the frontend folder:
+following in the `frontend-python` folder:

 ```
 python main.py -l
 ```

-Pick the port and to upload the song run:
+Copy the serial port and upload the song with:

 ```
-python main.py <serial-port> dkc2-stickerbrush-symphony.spc
+python main.py <serial-port> ../dkc2-stickerbrush-symphony.spc
 ```

-If working correctly Python should print following and song will start
+If everything is working correctly Python should print following and song will
-playing.
+start playing.
 ```
 opened port /dev/ttyACM0
 write CPU registers successful